w3f/Grant-Milestone-Delivery/evaluations/ink-pallet-benchmarking_2_keeganquigley.md

 ```
 ## Solidity

 Solidity benchmarking works both for `solang` compiled contracts as well as native.
+I'm able to build and run the Frontier node with `cargo build --release --features=runtime-benchmarks`.
+Everything works as intended.
 Would be cool to see more complex logic added in the future such as for cross-contract calls.

+**Please Note:** No security audits were performed as part of this evaluation.